logpai/Drain3/README.md

 Drain3 persistence modes can be easily extended to another medium / database by inheriting the [PersistenceHandler](drain3/persistence_handler.py) class.

+## Training/Inference modes

+In some use-cases, it is required to separate training and inference phases.

+In training phase you should call `template_miner.add_log_message(log_line)`.
+This will match log line against an existing cluster (if similarity is above threshold) or create a new cluster.
+It may also change the template of an existing cluster.

+In inference mode you should call `template_miner.match(log_line)`.
+This will match log line against previously learned clusters only.
+No new clusters are created and templates of existing clusters are not changed.
+Match to existing cluster has to be perfect, otherwise `None` is returned.
+You can use persistence option to load previously trained clusters before inference.

 ## Memory efficiency

 This feature limits the max memory used by the model.
 It is particularly important for large and possibly unbounded log